 Ann-Marie Hall-Pond, OR LMT #17372, WA #MA 60560850

 Since she was a child, Ann-Marie wanted to help people.
 At the time, she thought she wanted to be a doctor or physical therapist . . . someone who worked to ease the suffering of others.
 After excelling in high school and being admitted to a University, she chose, instead, to marry and have a family.
-While her main focus was on her family and raising her four children, she never lost her desire to be of assistance to the world.
-Many opportunities presented themselves during this time of focus on the family.
+While her main focus was on her family and raising her children, she never lost her desire to be of assistance to the world.
+Many opportunities presented themselves during this time of family-oriented focus.
 She worked in the nutritional industry and, as a result of watching people recover from various illnesses by changing their diet, became dedicated to learning more deeply about the body and how it works.
 She was especially curious to understand what caused disease and how to reverse it.
 She pursued more knowledge and completed her herbal education as a Master Herbalist through the School of Natural Healing in Springville, Utah.
-In addition to these various pursuits, she still found time to help her husband manage a remodeling business and somehow also managed to earn a Second-Degree Black Belt in Taekwondo!
+In addition to these various pursuits, she still found time to help manage a remodeling business and somehow also earned a Second-Degree Black Belt in Taekwondo!

 Ann-Marie’s touch is slow and contemplative, working intuitively to release restrictions and relax the body.
 She believes that healing must be looked at holistically and that it is necessary to work with the body and not against it.